 What I’ve Learned About

 Anyway, I recently went to work for a Psychiatric Nurse Practitioner-how funny is that!
 The job literally fell into my lap, I wasn’t even looking.
 Anyway, as a P.N.P she has been trained in the management of medications in conjunction with psychiatric counseling provided by another doctor for a wide array of mental illnesses (yet another term that I had to wrap my head around).
-I’ve been there for a little over 3 months and, in that time, have learned about something that I feel could be life-changing for people who have had difficulty finding the right medication or combination of medications to help with their anxiety and depression.
+I’ve been there for a little over 3 months and, in that time, have learned about something that I feel could be life-changing for people who have had difficulty finding the right medication or combination of medications to help with their anxiety and depression as well as other mental illnesses.

 AH-MAZING, RIGHT?
 I think so.
 Who wouldn’t want to feel better without wasting time and money on medications that don’t work for your genetic makeup!